-Welcome to the January 2017 edition of Moving Ahead.
+Welcome to the May 2017 edition of Moving Ahead.
 This project update is issued four times a year to keep you informed about progress on the Crossrail project.

 Join our mailing list

 Sign up to our mailing list to receive this update by email.

 The Crossrail project will shortly achieve a major milestone.
 The first of the new trains will enter passenger service on the TfL Rail route between Liverpool Street and Shenfield.

 This is the first stage of the phased introduction of the new service that will be named the Elizabeth line when it opens through central London in December 2018.

 The Elizabeth line is set to increase central London’s rail capacity by 10 per cent when it is fully operational.
 The accessible railway will serve 40 stations, with up to 24 trains per hour in each direction, giving an additional 1.5 million people better access to jobs and opportunities in London’s major employment centres.

 Training of the new operations workforce is well underway.
 Drivers are familiarising themselves with the new trains and route, while apprentices are gaining experience working across the network.
 Crossrail’s purpose-built training facility, the Tunnelling and Underground Construction Academy (TUCA), has now become part of the Transport for London family.
 Offering apprenticeships and training, the centre will support the next generation workforce for rail and tunnelling projects.

 The Crossrail project is now 83 per cent complete.
 The programme is continuing with construction of stations progressing well across the route.
 Tunnels, shafts and portals are being fitted out with cables, ventilation fans and all the communication and signalling systems required to operate the railway.

 The first of the platform screen doors have been installed at Paddington station.
 Bespoke to the Elizabeth line, these will separate passengers from tracks and provide safe and easy access onto the trains.
 Platform lighting and real-time digital travel information will help with onward journeys.